2019 Programming Contest Rules

-The 2018 Hawkeye Challenge Programming Competition will be held Saturday, April 28th, on the University of Iowa campus in Iowa City.
+The 2019 Hawkeye Challenge Programming Competition will be held Saturday, March 30, on the University of Iowa campus in Iowa City.
 Participating teams in two divisions will program solutions to problems on the computers in the Computer Science Labs.
 The first three teams of each division will be recognized during an awards ceremony following the competition.
 Any changes, additions, or clarifications to these rules will be announced during the orientation meeting preceding the competition.

 Each team will be assigned one computer to use during the competition.
 Instructions on computer usage will be given during the orientation meeting preceding the competition.
-Tables at the back of the room will be available for work away from the computer.

 Each team must consist of 2 to 4 students.
 Students must be in high school to participate and have a teacher/sponsor sign up with them.
 Teams must also choose in which division they will participate.

 Student monitors from UI will be available to assist team members.
 The monitors will answer questions concerning computer usage and competition procedures but will not answer any questions regarding logic, language syntax, or problem interpretation except for anything relating to HackerRank.
 Questions are to be posted on HackerRank so that everyone can see the answer.
 Student monitor will also be checking Internet usage.
-Internet is not allowed except for HackerRank.
+Internet is not allowed except for access to HackerRank.

 Once the competition begins, all direct or indirect interaction between the teams and judges will be limited to written communication through HackerRank.
 This includes requests for clarification of problems as well as any other question about a specific problem.
 These questions, and their answers, will be available under each question in the Discussions section so that everyone will know the question and answer.

 Submitting code consists of the team entering the code and pressing Submit Code.
 This will run the code on the sample data and other hidden test cases.
-Teams may submit as many times as they wish; however, each incorrect judged run adds 10 minutes of time to the eventual problem completion time (see Standings section for more info).
+Teams may submit as many times as they wish; however, each incorrect judged submission adds 10 minutes of time to the eventual problem completion time (see Standings section for more info).

 Teams will be ranked per the number of problems they complete correctly.
 For example, a team that completes 5 problems correctly will finish ahead of a team that completes 4 problems correctly.
 There is no penalty for problems that are not solved.
 Teams who solve the same number of problems are ranked by least total time.
 The total time is the sum of the time consumed for each problem solved.
-The time consumed for a solved problem is the time elapsed from the beginning of the contest to the submittal of the accepted run plus 10 penalty minutes for every rejected run for that problem regardless of submittal time.
+The time consumed for a solved problem is the time elapsed from the beginning of the contest to the submittal of the accepted run plus 10 penalty minutes for every rejected submission for that problem regardless of submittal time.
 There is no time consumed for a problem that is not solved.
 All standings will be available on HackerRank's Leaderboard for the competition.